meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 2. The PCB top side printed cover located within PCB.PRINT.Stickers.
 3. One MCP3008 8-channel 10 bit ADC.
 4. One 4-channel I2C-safe Bi-directional Logic Level Converter between 5V and 3.3V.
-5. One Seven pin ribbon cable for connecting with the ADAC module.
+5. One 7-pin ribbon cable for connecting with the ADAC module.
-6. One four pin male header for connecting with the Agrofelis controller.
+6. One 4-pin male header for connecting with the Agrofelis controller.
-7. One 8 pin female header.
+7. One 8-pin female header.
 8. Two one wire cable of 7 cm connecting the ADAC with the current sensors of the Agrogelis Motor Power driver.
 9. Glue gun to secure the copper side of the pcb from extrernal factors applied after its function has been verified.